raghubuilds/katacoda-scenarios/containers-scratch/step1.md

-Download an image.
-This image simply a Docker image but stripped down to be convenient.
+1.Download an image.
+This image is simply a Docker image but stripped down to be convenient.

 `wget bit.ly/fish-container -O fish.tar`{{execute}}

 This command downloads an image from the link and names it fish.tar

-Make a directory for our container to run, and enter into it `mkdir fish-container`{{execute}}
+2.Make a directory for our container to run, and enter into it

+`mkdir fish-container`{{execute}}

-Unpack our tar file into this directory
+3.Unpack our tar file into this directory

 `tar -xf fish.tar -C ./fish-container`{{execute}}